egely1337/hyeo/README.md

-# hyeo-i386
+# hyeo-i386 🚀
-  hyeo OS is an Operating System written in Assembly and C++ It supports only i386 architecture.
+  hyeoOS is an Operating System written in Assembly and C++ It supports only i386 architecture.

-# Features
+# Features ⭐
   - [x] GRUB
   - [x] Global Descriptor Table
   - [x] Interrupt Descriptor Table